XSARUS/inriver-bynder/BynderExtension/docs/README.md

 All topics will be treated the same: the Bynder `MediaId` is parsed from the message and starts the [AssetUpdated Worker](#AssetUpdatedWorker)

 Notice: property changes in Bynder currently do not trigger any events.
-Thus only when the file itself is changed it will be notified.
+Thus only when the file itself is changed it will be notified. todo: is this still relevant?

 ### AssetUpdatedWorker

-The AssetUpdated worker, in short, handles the process of newly created or updated.
+The AssetUpdated worker, in short, handles the process of creates, updates and adds relations to an Entity based on values in the Asset.
 In more detail:

+#### Get Entity
 * The original filename is fetched from the Bynder API using `api/v4/media/id/?versions=1` path `.mediaItems[@type = 'original']/fileName`
 * The filename is evaluated against the regular expression as configured in `REGULAR_EXPRESSION_FOR_FILENAME`
 * When matched it will search for a Resource entity in inRiver which has the field `ResourceBynderId` set to the AssetID from Bynder (a GUID string)

+#### Update fields with metaproperty data
+* If only metadata has been updated (asset_bank.media.meta_updated) then all metaproperties on the Asset will be saved no the Entity
+  * Metaproperties from metaproperty map will be used to match the metaproperties on the Asset with the Fields on the Entity
+  * supported metaproperty types are: AutoComplete, Date, Select(single, multivalue), Text, LongText
+  * Select options in Bynder should be the same (in the output) as the CVL keys in inRiver, so they can be matched directly in the CVL.
+The choice between a single select or multivalue property in Bynder, must be the same on the FieldType in inRiver (Multivalue checkbox).

+#### Create or update Entity and relations
+* If it was not only a metadata update, then create or update entity and create relations.
+The metadata properties will be procesed here as well.
-  * If not found: a new Resource entity will be created
+* If the Entity is not found, then a new Resource entity will be created
+* Set metaproperty data on the entity
+* Set data on entity thats retreived from filename
   * The following values will be set on the Resource entity:
     * `ResourceBynderId` : Bynder Asset ID
     * `ResourceFilename` : filename from Bynder (currently prefixed with the asset ID to keep it unique)
     * `ResourceBynderDownloadState` : "todo"
   * All labeled regex groups starting with `Resource` will be put in matching Resource fields on the Resource entity.
 With this you can set an inRiver resource value based on parts of the filename
+* Add relations
   * All labeled regex groups *not* starting with `Resource` will be processed; for each value:
     * A `GetEntityByUniqueValue` search is done to see if there is any entity that matches.
 E.g. `ProductNumber=12345`
     * If an entity is found and there is a linktype *from* this entitytype to the resource entitytype, e.g. `ProductResource` this link is created.
     * You are able to create multiple links at once, but this is usually not the case as you have to have all the information in the filename.
 * inRiver -by default- will raise any events related to the modification, on which other parts of the integration will be triggered.
 These are not handled here but in the worker extension
-* The actual download of the file is also handled in the worker extension.
+* The actual download of the file is also handled in the download worker extension.
+Because of this reason the ResourceFileId can not be a mandatory field in the model.
 * End of process

 ## UC Manual / batch import